ham04/imz-lab/README.md

-Hello World
-This is the first project to be done

-Steps to run the solutions:
+If you want to run the solutions:
 1. Run Eclipse
 2. Choose File -> Import -> Existing Maven Project -> <Specify your root directory>
 3. In the Package Explorer choose hello_world -> src/main/java -> hello_world -> MyMain.java